 An investigative assessment must be prompt and thorough to determine if protective services should be provided or the complaint filed as a petition in Juvenile Court.
 If the allegations include abuse, written notification must be made to the District Attorney and law enforcement to coordinate the investigative process.

-Buncombe County Social Services' goal is to partner with the family and complete investigations as quickly as possible without Court intervention unless your child cannot be protected.
+The goal of Buncombe County Health & Human Services is to partner with the family and complete investigations as quickly as possible without Court intervention unless your child cannot be protected.
 It is important to us that all different types of families are respected and that there is a broad range of lifestyles and parenting practices that provide safety and minimally sufficient care for children in our community.

 What is involved with an investigation?

 The investigation and evaluation shall include a visit to the place where the juvenile resides.
 An investigation means that a social worker looks at the environmental, medical, physical, mental health, educational and emotional needs that keep children safe.
 Other people with helpful information may be contacted for their input.
 Family input, resources and safety planning are very important in keeping children safe.
 Your cooperation and consent for the social worker to come into your home for the investigation helps this process.
 It is our goal to keep children safe and families together whenever possible.
 For more information see the In Home Services page.

 Can I refuse to let the social worker into my home?

 You must give permission for a social worker to enter your home.
 Social workers will show their identification and clearly explain why they wish to speak with you.
 They will tell you about the allegations and the process of an investigation.

 For safety reasons, law enforcement officers typically escort social workers after hours and on weekends.
 Should you choose not to cooperate with an investigation, Social Work Services may file an obstruction petition so that we may complete the investigation as required by law.
 If an obstruction petition is filed, a Court hearing will be scheduled no less than five days after the parent or caretaker is served with the petition and summons.